Robinho98/ip/docs/README.md

 ```

 Duke will delete the selected task, and will return the number of tasks left in the list.
 Task index refers to the position of the task in the list.
-If task index is invalid, such as if it is 0 or smaller, Duke will return "This task does not exist!"
+If task index is invalid, such as if it is 0 or smaller, Duke will return "This task does not exist!".

 **Example:** delete 2